 b.
 DAR-F Application Considerations.
 When an individual elects to pursue the DAR-F designation, the applicant must apply for specific authority using DMS.
-Supplemental information supporting the request for appointment, such as a résumé, must be uploaded via DMS and will become part of the application.
+Supplemental information (when required) may be uploaded via DMS and will become part of the application.